tss95/arces_classification/README.md

 (for NORSAR employees this will be here: `/projects/active/Array/ML_methods/arces_classification`)
 ```

-Replace /path/to/your/root/repository/directory with the actual path to your root directory.
+Replace `/path/to/your/root/repository/directory` with the actual path to your root directory.

-Please note that these commands will only set the `ROOT_DIR` environment variable for the current session.
+Please note that these commands will only set the `ROOT_DIR` and `STORAGE_DIR` environment variables for the current session.
 If you open a new terminal or Command Prompt window, you will need to set the environment variable again.

 To set the environment variable permanently, you can add the above command to your shell's startup file (like `~/.bashrc` or `~/.bash_profile` on Unix/Linux/macOS, or the Environment Variables on Windows).